lechmazur/ChessCounter/README.md

 **ChessCounter tries to accurately calculate the number of legal chess positions.**

 Claude Shannon first made an estimate of around 1E+43 chess positions in 1950: [[1]](https://vision.unipv.it/IA1/ProgrammingaComputerforPlayingChess.pdf).
 Victor Allis makes a mention that an upper bound of 5E+52 has been calculated and assumes the true space-complexity to be close to 1E+50 [[2]](https://www.dphu.org/uploads/attachements/books/books_3721_0.pdf).
 John Tromp came up with 4.5E+46  [[3]](https://tromp.github.io/chess/chess.html) and possibly 7.7E+45, Will Entriken with 2.4E+49 [[4]](https://groups.google.com/g/rec.games.chess.computer/c/vmvI0ePH2kI) and Shirish Chinchalkar with 1.8E+46 [[5]](https://content.iospress.com/articles/icga-journal/icg19-3-05).
-There are some more attempts here: [[6]](https://codegolf.stackexchange.com/questions/19397/smallest-chess-board-compression).
+Arshia Atashpendar calculates 7.22E+40 without any promotions, castling, or en passant[[6]](https://zenodo.org/record/163434/files/Graduate_thesis_Arshia.pdf).
+There are some more attempts here: [[7]](https://codegolf.stackexchange.com/questions/19397/smallest-chess-board-compression).

 As we can see there is a large variety of estimates.
 This program attempts to do it in a more documented and systematic way to come up with a better answer.